shinomiyakwy/mubu/issue.md

 7. what about reality can only i handle it my truth?
 8. what my thought thinking for?if i search for somegthing???

+my way wil i be more richer? or enough work life